 Spiritual emergence is the work of highly attuned healers, spiritual mentors and counselors.
 However, the spiritual world is riddled with misconceptions, spiritual do-gooders, and ego-driven leaders.
 Who and what does one trust?

-As a spiritualist, I’ve come across many spiritual advocates who denounce medication for both mental health and chronic pain, and some go so far as referring to mental health and suffering as an illusion.
+As a spiritual devote, I’ve come across many spiritual advocates who denounce medication for both mental health and chronic pain, and some go so far as referring to mental health and suffering as an illusion.
 They say that it isn’t real.
 But it is real.
 If you suffer from mental health issues and chronic pain, then your experience is very real.
 It’s not your imagination.
 But it isn’t something that is happening to you; mental health and chronic pain are directly related to your survival mechanism, your conditioned beliefs.

 In The Mind-Body Prescription, Dr. John Sarno suggests that unconscious emotions lie at the root of chronic pain and fatigue.
 I understand that fatigue plays a big role in depression and anxiety.